jinzaizhichi/my-vim-config/README.md

     4. Source the file `source ~/.zshrc`.
 5. Final notes
     - Don't forget to remove the git repo after you're done with everything `rm -rf ~/kawaiDotfiles`.
-    - I use my custom terminal theme named keta, you can import it if you are using macos terminal app just open keta.terminal file and set it as default profile from settings.
-If you're not on the macos terminal app I'm sharing the color schema below you can use the colors.
+    - I created a custom terminal theme, you can copy to colors from below if you like it.
     - I use fira code mono nerd fonts.
     - Hope you liked it >.<